 If you take a biopsy of muscle 2 days after such exercise and look down a microscope- you will see ‘streaming or smudging’ in some of the muscle cells.
 These cells have died and are being reabsorbed by your body.

-At this time you get post exercise soreness.
+At this moment you get muscle soreness.
 You feel stiff and achey and kind-of old.
 This is not surprising once you understand that you are killing off your weakest muscle cells.
 This is also why having a massage or some other treatment doesn’t really help the pain much.

 But all is not lost.
 Once the cells die.
 They are reabsorbed and the remaining cells increase in size to fill the gaps.
 These are healthy and efficient cells.

 So now, your muscle is actually much more healthy, strong and vital than before.